frnmst/the-flux-of-thought/README.md

   so that examples and real blog content can be decoupled.
   This script will be called using the Makefile.
+- Add a hover link for paragraph titles in posts.
+- Change caption character for images.
+Use italics or something.
+- Add controls to avoid too much tags and dulpicates in the front matter.

+#### Tags score

+- Assign a score to each tag based on the number of global occurrences in the posts' fron matter.
+- On the index page display only `n` tags, sorted by decreasing score.
+- This will avoid having too much irrelevant tags on the home page.

 ## Theme installation